-A list of mathematics courses that have been previously approved for study abroad can be found on this page.
-To have the mathematics department consider a request to approve mathematics courses not on this list to be taken abroad, please review the mathematics offerings at the university where you plan to study, and follow the guidelines below in preparing a list of possible courses.
+Here is a list of math courses that have been previously approved for study abroad.
+To have the mathematics department consider a request to approve mathematics courses not on this list, please review the mathematics offerings at the university where you plan to study, and follow the guidelines below in preparing a list of possible courses.
 For items 4,5 and 6 below, include supplementary information detailing you have verified each item.
 It is very important that the instructions for these last three items are followed carefully, as otherwise a student abroad may discover only at the last minute that they will be unable to take an approved course, without having the necessary time window available that would be required for processing additional approvals.

 - Your first step is to meet with your academic advisor at least one semester before you plan to go abroad in order to discuss your plans.

 - For any Mathematics degree that requires them, Math 410 and Math 425ab must be taken a USC.

 - For each course you propose as a substitute for a USC course, please follow these instructions.

 - Please let us know which degree program you are enrolled in, and what degree requirement you propose will be satisfied by each course proposed.

 - Confirm that the courses you propose to take will be offered during the time of your visit.

 - Propose your course schedule for each semester and confirm there are no time conflicts.